PacktPublishing/Financial-Analysis---Build-a-ChatGPT-Pairs-Trading-Bot/README.md

 Financial Analysis - Build a ChatGPT Pairs Trading Bot, by Packt Publishing

-Learn to use ChatGPT for algo-trading, crypto, forex, stock investing, and making money online using Python This is the code repository for "Financial Analysis: Build a ChatGPT Pairs Trading Bot", published by [Packt](https://www.packtpub.com/?utm_source=github).
+Learn to use ChatGPT for algo-trading, crypto, forex, stock investing, and making money online using Python This is the code repository for “Financial Analysis: Build a ChatGPT Pairs Trading Bot”, published by ##Packt##.
 It contains all the supporting project files necessary to work through the book from start to finish.

 Course Code Bundle
 Enrolled Students can find all the course resources and notebooks by registering at this link.